vimc/montagu-config/backup.md

 In this document we describe:
 - How the backup and restore process works for each data store in Montagu
-- Installing privateer (the key tool we use to transfer data between machines)
-- How to quickly do a restore UAT or Science using our utility script
+- How to run the backup and restore process
-- The same restore process step-by-step, with additional status checks and optional steps
+- A more detailed account of restoring Montagu DB (not using the helper script) with additional status checks and optional steps

 ## How data is backed up and restored in Montagu